Linda Harrison: Later work: 1990 to 2015

 In 1990, Harrison moved back home to Berlin, where she opened a consignment shop which she named "Harrison's Peach Tree" half a mile from the house where she was born and raised.
 Several years later, wanting to be closer to her sons, she returned to Los Angeles and obtained a real estate license, like her eldest sister, Kay.
 In 1995, she landed a small part as the "Madam" in Wild Bill.
 In 1998, she appeared as herself in the Kevin Burns TV documentary Behind the Planet of the Apes about the making of the first five Planet of the Apes films.
 In October 1998, Harrison attended her first science fiction convention in New Jersey.
 Also in attendance were Jonathan Harris, Marta Kristen, Mark Goddard and Angela Cartwright, of the original Lost in Space TV series; Lou Ferrigno of The Incredible Hulk TV series; and Bela Lugosi Jr. and Sara Karloff.
 Harrison found it "rewarding when you really haven't done anything for a number of years and then, all of a sudden, people want your autograph.
 It was very gratifying."
 Eventually, Harrison became an institution at Planet of the Apes cons.
 "I like it.
 It's very good.
 You're being appreciated for your work."
 In 2001, she had a cameo as the "Woman in Cart" in Tim Burton's remake of Planet of the Apes.
 "They are much more brutal in the new movie," she said.
 "And strong.
 They literally hurl the humans 50 or 60 feet."
 Most of the footage Harrison shot was omitted from the final, so "if you blink you miss me.
 They showed my shots all over the place, but it got cut out."

 In 2013, Harrison began filming Midnight Massacre, on which she served as executive producer and co-star.
 The post-apocalyptic thriller, set in the near future, is loosely based on Shakespeare's Julius Caesar.
+The film's final release date was December 15, 2023.